JBtallgrass/datafun-03-analytics/README.md

 ### :three: Step 3.
 Data Acquisition

+The data cquisiton was the hardest part of the project- pnce I had the idea of what was input and what was output ( I named my files that way) it was easier.

 ### :four: Step 4.
 Write Data
+Gaing a better understanding of the process helped me correct the errors and postional arguments.
+THe textbook and material are good resources, just take multiple times to understand the concept.

 ### :five: Step 5.
 Data Analysis output
+Understanding what the code was doing mad the biggest differnce in this part of the process.
+I found that by naming the output file and input file made my understanding of the process easier.

 ### :six: Step 6.
 Exception Handling
+I am interested to find out how to make this function for the whole project across multiple data types.
+Once I figure this out I will make this boilplate code that I include (with specific modifications) in all of my projects.

 ### :seven: Step 7.
 Main Function
+The main function is still lost on me- I will need to gain a better understanding of the main() and how it plays into the code.

 ### :eight: Step 8.
 Conditional Script Execution